robgon-art/tic-tac-toe/README_dev_plan.md

 │   └── ui/
 │       └── GameCanvas.ts         # Lit component for the canvas
 │
-└── tests/
-    ├── Components/               # Tests for components
-    ├── Processors/               # Tests for processors
-    └── utils/                    # Tests for utility functions
 ```

 ## Implementation Approach

 1. Set up the project with Vite, Lit, and TypeScript
 2. Install the javascript-entity-component-system package
-3. Implement the components first (data structures)
+3. Implement the components first (data structures) with tests
-4. Implement the processors (game logic)
+4. Implement the processors (game logic) with tests
-5. Create entity factories
+5. Create entity factories with tests
-6. Implement the game controller with the main loop
+6. Implement the game controller with the main loop with tests
-7. Create the UI with HTML canvas
+7. Create the UI with HTML canvas with tests
-8. Implement tests for components and processors
+8. Implement tests for components and processors with tests
-9. Refine the AI algorithm
+9. Refine the AI algorithm with tests

 ## Testing Strategy